Fedchishina/posts/Readme.md

 ## Authorization

-After authorizing on the site,
+After authorizing on the site:
 - you can create posts on site
 - you can put likes to the posts